rcarrata/rcarrata.github.io/_posts/2021-06-30-traffic-flow-ovn.md

 * SrcPort:60638
 * DstPort:3000

-So in this case we are observing on the host 192.168.50.13 of our cluster one workload communicating with another from the 10.129.2.9 to the 10.128.2.7.
+So in this case we are observing on host 192.168.50.13 of our cluster one workload communicating with another, from 10.129.2.9 to 10.128.2.7.

-The IPs are corresponding of the cluster Network subnet of our cluster, inside of the SDN and manage for our Cluster Network Operator:
+The IPs correspond to the cluster network subnet of our cluster, inside the SDN and managed by our Cluster Network Operator:

 ```
 kubectl get networks cluster -o jsonpath={'.status.clusterNetwork}'